Navjot Kaur

-Navjot Kaur (born 10 February 1990) is an Indian wrestler.
+Navjot Kaur (born 10 February 1990 in a Sikh Jatt family) is an Indian wrestler.
 She represented India in the women's freestyle 67 kg category at the 2014 Commonwealth Games in Glasgow in which she won the bronze medal.
 She became the first Indian woman wrestler to win an Asian Championship gold medal.

 Career

 2011 Asian Wrestling Championships

 At the tournament in Tashkent, Uzbekistan, Navjot faced Banzyaragzh Oyunsuren of Mongolia in the semi-finals of the women's freestyle 67 kg category and lost 3:1.
 She then contested the bronze medal match against Yuanyuan Wang of China and won the bronze medal, beating her Chinese opponent 5:0.

 2013 Wrestling World Cup

 In the Wrestling World Cup held in Ulan-Baatar, Mongolia, Navjot finished third and won the bronze medal in the women's freestyle 67 kg category.

 2013 Asian Wrestling Championships

 At the tournament in New Delhi, India, Navjot faced Hyekung Ham of South Korea in the semi-finals of the women's freestyle 67 kg category and won 3:1.
 She then qualified for the gold medal bout against Nasanburmaa Ochirbat of Mongolia but lost 1:3 to settle for the silver medal.